 Aetna: Not applicable.

-Blue Shield of California: We have drug prior authorizations for selected formulary, non-formulary, and specialty drugs.
-The goal is to promote patient safety, appropriate first-line therapy for medical necessity manage use of specialized, high cost or highly addictive or habit forming medications, and help keep the cost of healthcare affordable.
+Blue Shield of California: For selected formulary, non-formulary and specialty drugs to promote patient safety, appropriate first-line therapy, we have drug prior authorizations for medical necessity in place to promote patient safety, appropriate first-line therapy, to manage use of specialized, high-cost or highly addictive or habit forming medications, and to help keep the cost of healthcare affordable.

 The P&T Committee is responsible for establishing and overseeing drug prior authorization policies and procedures.
 Coverage criteria are developed under evidence-based medicine principles and current medical literature.
 Requests for prior authorization are considered for the following reasons:

 • The requested drug, dose, and/or quantity are safe and medically necessary for the specified indication

 • Formulary alternative(s) have failed or are inappropriate

 • Treatment is stable and a change to an alternative may cause immediate harm

 • Relevant clinical information supports the use of the requested medication over formulary alternatives

 Physicians may contact Blue Shield pharmacy services directly through a toll-free phone or fax number to request prior authorization.
 Some drugs may be limited to a maximum quantity and require prior authorization if a given drug’s limit is exceeded.
 The P&T Committee may also determine that a certain quantity of a given medication may need prior authorization to review for medical appropriateness.